-You must ensure that funds are in place by completion and in addition to our fees as set out above, you will need to pay your own solicitor's costs plus a Land Registry fee to deal with registration of the new lease.
+You must ensure that funds are in place by completion, and you will need to pay your own solicitor's costs plus a Land Registry fee to deal with registration of the new lease.
 You will also need to settle any ground rent or service charge arrears on completion of the lease extension.
 In addition, you may need to pay fees to any mortgage lender where you have a mortgage secured against the property and you may need their consent also to extend the lease.

-Please note, if LiveWest is not the freeholder and there is a head lease, we cannot offer a lease term which would exceed the term of the head lease.
+Please note, if LiveWest is not the freeholder and there is a headlease, we cannot offer a lease term which would exceed the term of the headlease.
 If LiveWest is not the freeholder, there may still be ground rent payable.
 If this applies to you, we will advise you of this before you proceed with a lease extension.